-If so, you may also be eligible to recover for loss of future wages and earning capacity.
+If so, you may also be eligible to recover loss of future wages and earning capacity.
 Damages such as these can help ensure that you can afford the medical care you need while still being able to pay your household bills.

-Some types of compensation are non-economic, meaning that they may not have a dollar figure attached to them.
+Some types of compensation are non-economic, meaning that they may not have a clear dollar figure attached to them.
 These damages may include compensation for:

 - Pain and suffering

 - Inability to engage in activities that you previously enjoyed